marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 Directories such as input, output and models are exposed as external volumes, so after the download, the container won't download everything again.
 The init_models.sh script is smart enough to skip files that were already downloaded.
 So, if you want to include new models, just add them to this script.
 It's more organized, and next time you reinstall, you will be able to fetch them all over again.

 I included several known models such as SDXL, Flux, Hunyuon and more.
-There is also a secondary [init_extensions.sh](init_extensions.sh) where I pre-configured all recommendations from Aitrepreneurs Ultimate ComfyUI configuration.
-So many more models and extensions.
+There is also a secondary [extensions.conf](extensions.conf) - used by [init_scripts/init_extensions.sh] where I pre-configured all recommendations from Aitrepreneurs Ultimate ComfyUI configuration.
+You can add your own extensions here instead of manually, and unreliably, using ComfyUI Manager in the WebUI.

 ## Extensions